StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 You must be an administrator to create custom fields in the **Entities management** view.

-After they are created, custom fields become automatically available to all users across all organizations.
+After creation, custom fields become automatically available to all users across all organizations.

 ## Next steps